Whoever dwells in the shelter of the Most High will rest in the shadow of the Almighty.

-[For a beautiful setting of these verses, listen to this excerpt from Felix Mendelssohn’s oratorio, Elijah]
+[For a beautiful setting of these verses, check out the excerpt Felix Mendelssohn’s oratorio, Elijah on the link below]

 So what can we learn from Psalm 91?
-How can we help address our pre-traumatic stress during this unprecedented pandemic?
-Psychologists, counselors and social workers have a name for it…mindfulness.
+How can we confront our pre-traumatic stress in troubled times?
+Psychologists, counselors and social workers have a name for that as well…mindfulness.
 Being mindful means striving to experience the present moment rather than worrying about our future or reliving our past.
 That kind of mindfulness is helpful.
 But there is another sort of mindfulness for people who belong to God.
 It arises from being mindful of the same God of angel armies that has sheltered and delivered His people since time began.
-That Deliverer’s name is Jesus, who assures us that we have been redeemed from our past, that we are secure in our present, and that we can trust him in whatever lies ahead.
+That Deliverer’s name is Jesus, who assures us that we have been redeemed from our past, that we are secure in our present, and that we can trust him in whatever lies ahead of us.
 Being mindful doesn’t mean ignoring the reality of our fears and concerns; it means allowing our minds to be filled with thoughts of Jesus…letting his presence in us displace the fruitless worry and anxiety.

 The Apostle Paul knew the realities of hardship and suffering.
 And he knew that all of us need the kind of mindfulness that produces hope and peace.
 And so he writes to the church in Philippi: